normanandsons/finsemble-adapter/README.md

 ### React

 We provide a React adapter to make waiting for FSBL to be ready and for the FSBL header to be injected straightforward.
-As with the above methods, this is all "safe" to use when running in a browser - it will have no effect.
+As with the above methods, this is "safe" to use when running in a browser - it will have no effect.

 Since this library may be used without React, you will need to import the adapter file directly, it is not exported with the main module.